cs107e/cs107e.github.io/guides/sd.md

     blink.bin   bootloader.bin  kernel.img
     bootcode.bin    config.txt  start.elf

-Recall that `bootcode.bin` is the bootloader for the GPU, `start.elf` is the GPU start up code, and `kernel.img` is the program run by the Pi.
+`bootcode.bin` is the bootloader for the GPU, `start.elf` is the GPU start up code, and `kernel.img` is the program run by the Pi.
 Normally, `kernel.img` is the linux kernel.
 In this course,
-we will run replace this file with our own program.
+we will run replace the linux kernel with our own program.

+Notice there are also two programs,
+`blink.bin` and `bootloader.bin`.
+Initially, `kernel.img` is just `bootloader.bin`.
+Thus, when the Pi boots, it runs a boot loader that can be used to upload programs to the Pi.
+If instead, you replace `kernel.img` with `blink.bin`, then the Pi will boot and run a program that blinks an LED connected to GPIO20.
+This is a good way to test whether your Pi is working.
+If you switch to blink,
+remember to switch back to the bootloader by copying `bootloader.bin` to `kernel.img`.

 Copy these files onto your SDHC Card.